17 Creative Ways to Organize Your Thoughts

 Thoughtful Ways to Organize Your Thoughts

-Work on a repetitive task.
+Work on a repetitive task

-Repetitive tasks can help you sort out the thoughts in your head.
 While your hands are busy, your mind is free to sort out all the details and considerations floating around your head.

-Choose your preferred task and get to work!
+Finally, choose your preferred task and get to work!
 Your mind will organize your thoughts in the background while you work.

-Sit quietly or meditate.
+Sit quietly or meditate

-Meditation can calm both the mind and body.
-It can also help you gather and organize your thoughts.
 This approach asks you to relax and just be…and let your mind do the work for you.

-How can you get started?
-You can turn off the lights or draw the blinds in the room in which you’re sitting.
+Turn off the lights or draw the blinds in the room in which you’re sitting.

 The next step is one that is really simple: just sit quietly.
 Breathe slowly and calmly.
 Sit and relax and enjoy the moment.